MAliQasim1/awesome-copilot/README.md

 ### 🎯 Skills

-Skills are self-contained folders with instructions and bundled resources that enhance AI capabilities for specialized tasks.
+Skills are self-contained folders with instructions and bundled resources txnxxhat enhance AI capabilities for specialized tasks.
 They can be accessed through the GitHub Copilot interface or installed via plugins.

 ### 📋 Instructions